opensearch-project/opensearch-api-specification/DEVELOPER_GUIDE.md

 npm run test -- tools/tests/tester/
 ```

+The test suite contains unit tests and integration tests.
+Integration tests, such as [these](tools/tests/tester/integ/), require a local instance of OpenSearch and are placed into a folder named `integ`.
+Unit tests are run in parallel and integration tests are run sequentially using `--runInBand`.
+You can run unit tests with `npm run test:unit` separately from integration tests with `npm run test:integ`.

 #### Lints

 All code is linted using [ESLint](https://eslint.org/) in combination with [typescript-eslint](https://typescript-eslint.io/).
 Linting can be run via: